-- 1. For the purposes of the exchange of information and mutual assistance under this Directive, each Member State shall designate a-national contact points.
+- 1. For the purposes of the exchange of information and mutual assistance under this Directive, each Member State shall designate one or more national contact points.
 The powers of the national contact points shall be governed by the applicable law of the Member State concerned. - 2.
-Member States shall ensure that their respective national contact points cooperate with the authorities involved in the investigation of the road-safety-related traffic offences listed in Article 2(1), in particular in order to ensure that all necessary information is shared in due time, and that the time limits laid down in Article 4a(5) and Article 5a(2) are complied with.';
+Member States shall ensure that their respective national contact points cooperate with the competent authorities involved in the investigation of the road-safety-related traffic offences listed in Article 2(1), in particular in order to ensure that all necessary information is shared in due time.';